 The results from the analysis shows that the data were very reliable with an intra-class correlation of 0.81.
 On each axis is the number of individual birds counted by each observer.
 The size of the circle corresponds to the number of times the two observers made a particular count.
 These data show that even observers with a small amount of training can collect useful ecological data.
 We also found a significant positive relationship between park size and bird abundance and diversity.
 Taken from Tsujimoto et al. (In review).
 Ornithol.
 Sci.

 Future research directions

-Conservation: I am interested in conservation and how behavioural ecology may enlighten conservation decision-making.
-One promising topic I would like to examine are the differences in how individual animal’s behaviours differ between large populations and smaller (endangered) populations.
+Conservation: I am interested in conservation and how behavioral ecology may enlighten conservation decision-making.
+One promising topic I would like to examine are the differences in how individual animal’s behaviors differ between large populations and smaller (endangered) populations.